2.2 Lab Protocol

 Lipid Digestion

-Understand what occurs in adipose tissue during fasting and fed states.
-Indicate increase or decrease of the biochemical phenomena by drawing arrows.
+You will explore lipid metabolism in adipose tissue, including lipolysis, triglycerides, fatty acids, glycerol, and lipogenesis during fasting and fed states.
+Indicate increase or decrease of the biochemical phenomena by drawing arrows (↑ ↓).

 During the fasting state, indicate the changes in: